Speech Therapy Services

 We conduct a comprehensive evaluation including parent interviews, reviews of outside documents, speech and language sampling techniques, and standardized tests to assess the child holistically and determine their current skills.

 We tailor one-on-one therapy to meet your child’s individual and communication needs.
-Our therapists implement traditional as well as non-traditional methods of treatment and use a variety of social engagement techniques and materials to facilitate communication and interaction.
-This may include programs for augmentative and alternative communication (AAC).
+We implement traditional as well as non-traditional methods of treatment and use a variety of social engagement techniques and materials to facilitate communication and interaction.

 Our sessions are neither completely child led nor therapist led.
 They are a combination and a back and forth exchange of communication.
 No two children have an identical therapy session.
 Therapy is a dynamic, week-to-week development of skills and exchange of ideas and information.